 8. Do it all over again on the next flight

 During busy periods, you can get bumped multiple times the same day or over a week.
 It’s a great way to get some serious money towards flights.
 Tip: When you get bumped, take a photo of the voucher and email it to yourself so you don’t lose it.
 Also, set reminders as to when they expire so you don’t lose out on your hard earned bump.

 You will have a much greater chance of getting bumped if you don’t have checked luggage since it’s a pain and very time consuming for the airlines to find your bag in the cargo hold.

-Good to know: If you choose to volunteer and they don’t need you (they let you know at the last minute) — you may lose luggage space and sometimes agents could give away your seat and you might get stuck with a middle.
+Good to know: If you choose to volunteer and they don’t need you (they let you know at the last minute), you may lose your overhead luggage space and sometimes agents could give away your seat and you might get stuck with a middle.
 Ouch!

 Please let me know if you agree or disagree with these tips or if you think I missed anything.